ak78lab/ak78/Readme.md

 We are building a new class of intelligent systems based on principles drawn from quantum mechanics - not for physical computations, but for rethinking how we adapt, decide, and organize in volatile conditions.

-This platform serves as the core engine of the AK78 Management concept: a framework for decision-making under uncertainty using ideas like entropy optimization, wavefunction collapse protection, and superposition-based scenario evaluation.
+This platform serves as the core engine of the AK78 concept: a framework for decision-making under uncertainty using ideas like entropy optimization, wavefunction collapse protection, and superposition-based scenario evaluation.

 ---